digital-land/feedback-prototype/README.md

 These instructions are only for when you add new libraries to the project.

-To add a production dependency to the main aapplication, add the package to the [requirements.in](requirements.in) file.
+To add a production dependency to the main application, add the package to the [requirements.in](requirements.in) file.

+To add a development library, add a line to [dev-requirements.in](dev-requirements.in).

-Then run the piptools compile command on the "in" file:
+Then run the piptools compile command using make:

-    python -m piptools compile requirements/requirements.in
+    make reqs

 That will generate a new requirements.txt file in the requirements directory.

-To add a development library, add a line to [dev-requirements.in](dev-requirements.in).

-Note that the first line of that file is:

-"-r requirements.txt" which constrains the versions of dependencies in the requirements.txt file generated in previous step.

-    python -m piptools compile requirements/dev-requirements.in

 Then to install all the packages run:

-    python -m piptools sync requirements/requirements.txt requirements/dev-requirements.txt
+    make sync